 While NTSB did not direct lap-shoulder belt recommendations to NHTSA with its Baltimore and Chattanooga final report on Tuesday, it did urge the four states with current laws requiring two-point lap belts—Florida, Louisiana, New Jersey and New York—and the 42 states as well as D.C. and Puerto Rico that have no school bus seat belt laws in place, to upgrade to lap-shoulder belts.
 Such a move has been supported by NAPT, as well as the National School Transportation Association, dating back to NHTSA’s 2011 denial of a petition led by the Center for Auto Safety to mandate three-point seat belts in school buses.
 But NAPT has also called on NHTSA, as recently as 2016, to also address the “Danger Zone” around school buses, where more students on average are killed when loading and unloading, than on the bus in crashes.

 In Tennessee, where lap-shoulder belts have been a particular hot issue since the Nov.
-21, 2016 Chattanooga school bus crash that killed six students, the state legislature this spring passed a budget amendment from Gov. Bill Haslam to make $3 million available over the next fiscal year to assist school districts in implementing the occupant restraints.
-A spokesman for the Tennessee Department of Education told STN on Thursday that the it will contact school districts by this summer to gauge interest in participating in the grant program.
+21, 2016 Chattanooga school bus crash that killed six students, the state legislature this spring passed a budget amendment from Gov. Bill Haslam to make $3 million available over the next fiscal year to assist school districts in installing the occupant restraints.
+A spokesman for the Tennessee Department of Education told STN on Thursday that it will contact school districts by this summer, to gauge interest in participating in the grant program.
 At that point, the Department of Education will finalize the requirements and seek official submissions later this year, he added.

 - NHTSA Orders Autonomous School Shuttle to Cease Operation

 - Pupil Transportation Safety Institute Hires National Marketing & Sales Manager

 - School Bus Safety Co., Inc. Supports National School Bus Safety Week